agnsn25/ConsumerCompass/README.md

 ### 📝 License Coming Soon

 The project owner plans to add an appropriate open-source license soon.
 If you’re interested in using or contributing to this project, feel free to open an issue or [contact the owner](https://github.com/agnsn25).

----

-Let me know if you'd like to auto-generate the MIT License text or any other license when you're ready!